I am probably the last person in the world who should be writing about Cajun food.

-But I have to write about this étouffée, because it is so flipping good, it’d be a sin not to share it with you guys.
-And hey, it’s Mardi Gras, so we’re all a little bit Cajun (or Creole) today, right?
+But I have to write about this étouffée, because it is so flipping good, it’d be a shame not to share it with you guys.
 So I’m going to go ahead and get it out of the way—I’m 100% sure this recipe isn’t even close to authentic.
-I’m also 100% sure it is insanely delicious and totally worth you overlooking my culture appropriation (misappropriation?) of this beloved dish.
+I’m also 100% sure it is incredibly delicious and totally worth you overlooking my culture appropriation (misappropriation?) of this beloved dish.
 Please forgive me.

 My first experience with chicken étouffée was in college.
 My college town is blessed with a rockin’ good restaurant selection.
 Name the cuisine, and you can find a restaurant serving it.
 You can get Turkish food.
 Or Thai.
 Or Afghan.
 There are three Tibetan restaurants (one owned by the Dalai Lama’s nephew).
 And, there is one Cajun restaurant that serves you big heaping portions of classic Louisiana dishes on top of rice in styrofoam containers.
 The place is always packed.
 They only offer a few dishes per day (written on a chalkboard).
 And they’re kinda mean to you when they take your order.
 It was awesome.